 Pakikisama is roughly translated to English as “camaraderie”, but for a Filipino, it means more than just that.
 Filipinos go out of their way to help others (say a team member) and to be seen to be helping.
 Adding value to any relationship is a true hallmark of Filipino pakikisama.

 4. Strong Service Orientation

-The Filipino people has been at the forefront of the Philippine call center industry primarily due to its strong service-orientation.
+The Filipino workforce have been at the forefront of the Philippine call center industry primarily due to its strong service orientation.
 Filipinos have an innate interest in other people making them good listeners and reliable problem solvers.
-The Filipino people is known for their hospitality and warmth.
+The Filipino people are known for their hospitality and warmth.
 These are attributes they bring even to the workplace.

 Filipinos are culturally flexible, language proficient, relationship-centered, and service-oriented.
-However, these same cultural values can pose some challenges.
+However, the same cultural values can pose some challenges.

-Needless to say, if you enter the offshoring game with an open, understanding and flexible mindset, you will find dealing with your offshore workforce extremely rewarding.
-Learning how to manage differences is the key towards a rewarding working relationship with Filipinos.
+Needless to say, if you enter the offshoring game with an open, understanding, and flexible mindset, you will find dealing with your Filipino offshore workforce extremely rewarding.
+Learning how to manage differences is the key to a rewarding working relationship with Filipinos.

 Ateneo de Manila University.
 (2016). #21 Developing Effective Filipino Work Teams. [online] Available at: http://www.ateneo.edu/cord/publication/01/28/16/21-developing-effective-filipino-work-teams [Accessed 3 Apr.
 2017].